nim-lang/Nim/doc/testament.md

     #   "run": expect successful compilation and execution
     #   "reject": expect failed compilation.
 The "reject" action can catch
     #             {.error.} pragmas but not {.fatal.} pragmas because
+    #             {.error.} calls are expected to originate from the test-file,
+    #             and can explicitly be specified using the "file", "line" and
+    #             "column" options.
     #             {.fatal.} pragmas guarantee that compilation will be aborted.
     action: "run"

+    # For testing failed compilations you can specify the expected origin of the
+    # compilation error.
+    # With the "file", "line" and "column" options you can define the file,
+    # line and column that a compilation-error should have originated from.
+    # Use only with action: "reject" as it expects a failed compilation.
+    # Requires errormsg or msg to be defined.
+    # file: ""
+    # line: ""
+    # column: ""

     # The exit code that the test is expected to return.
 Typically, the default
     # value of 0 is fine.
 Note that if the test will be run by valgrind, then